ScottTunstall/WmsGfxSpriteEditor/README.md

 # WmsGfxSpriteEditor User Guide

 ## Overview
-**WmsGfxSpriteEditor** is a Windows application for viewing and editing sprite graphics in classic arcade game *Robotron: 2084*.
+**WmsGfxSpriteEditor** (short for Williams Graphics Sprite Editor) is a Windows application for viewing and editing sprite graphics in classic arcade game *Robotron: 2084*.
 It provides basic tools for sprite manipulation, palette editing, and ROM management.

 ---